 To most Americans, "Super Sunday" connotates the Sunday on which the NFL Super Bowl is played.
-However, in New Orleans, Super Sunday has a different, totally unrelated meaning.
-It is a day for the city's Mardi Gras Indian tribes to put on their colorful suits and "strut their stuff" while marching in a procession through the streets of their neighborhoods.
+However, in New Orleans, Super Sunday has a totally different meaning.
+It is a day for the city's Mardi Gras Indian tribes to put on their colorful suits and "strut their stuff" while marching in a procession through the streets.

-In keeping with traditions that date back to the 19th century, Super Sunday New Orleans-style is the Sunday closest to St. Joseph's Day (March 19).
-During their processions, the participating Mardi Gras Indian tribes, led by their Big Chiefs, often meet other tribes (or" gangs") and their Big Chiefs, performing colorful dances, chants and other rituals.
+In keeping with traditions that date back to the 19th century, New Orleans’ Super Sunday is the Sunday closest to St. Joseph's Day (March 19).
+During their processions, the participating Mardi Gras Indian tribes, led by their Big Chiefs, often meet other tribes performing colorful dances, chants and other rituals.
 Each tribe and their Big Chief tries to outdo the other in a friendly competition witnessed by appreciative spectators.

 Begins at noon in A.L.
 Davis Park, Washington Avenue and LaSalle Street

 Left at Washington Avenue

 Another celebration takes place at Bayou St. John and Orleans Avenue in Mid- City, where the Tambourine and Fan organization stages its annual Super Sunday parade.

 Various other Mardi Gras Indian gatherings and processions are also staged on Super Sunday at certain locations around the city, and there are related festivities at the Backstreet Cultural Museum in the city's famous Treme neighborhood.
 Check local listings as the date gets closer.

 All Super Sunday Mardi Gras Indian outdoor gatherings and processions are free and open to the public.
 Since 1970 they have taken place during daylight hours, which allows spectators to admire the beauty of the Big Chief's and tribe members' suits and the craftsmanship that went into their construction.